 There are commonly two types of breast implants available in the UK:-

-- Silicone gel implants.
-This is the most popular choice for British women
+- Silicone gel implants, which is the most popular choice for British women

 - Saline implants

-The potential complications and risks of having breast implants include:
+The potential complication complications and risks of having breast implants include:

 - Pain and inflammation

 - Infection or bleeding

 - Scarring, including shrinkage of the scar tissue around the implant-also known as capsular contracture